Loehr-Daniels Study Course

 evident as they returned to their favored positions near the lead dog.

-the head dog, matching that of King Henry VIII.
-The fawning servility of the
+matching that of King Henry VIII.
+The fawning servility of the accepted

-self-consciousness, an awareness of itself as an individual able to make its
+a rich self-consciousness, an awareness of itself as an individual able to make

-own decisions, set its own values, be of worth whatever others might think of
+its own decisions, set its own values, be of worth whatever others might think

 individual knows itself, can discern between good and evil, has free will